Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 2.5-point favorites heading into Game 3 of the NBA Finals against the Miami Heat at FTX Arena on Wednesday, starting at 8:30 PM ET on ABC.
-The series is tied 1-1.
-The matchup has an over/under of 214.5.
+The Denver Nuggets are 2.5-point favorites heading into Game 4 of the NBA Finals against the Miami Heat at FTX Arena on Friday, starting at 8:30 PM ET on ABC.
+The Nuggets hold a 2-1 series lead.
+The over/under is set at 211.5 in the matchup.

 Nuggets vs. Heat Odds & Info